surf-visualization/ospray-python/README.md

 Also note that OSPRay currently does not support all integer types for `Data` objects (e.g. not `int8`), nor all combinations of vector length and data type (e.g. not `vec2d`).

+Both data constructor functions take a second argument `is_shared` defaulting to `False` that determines if the data in the numpy array passed can simply be referenced instead of copied.
+In case `is_shared` is `True` you need to make sure the numpy array stays alive by referencing it somewhere in your program.

 Examples: